kasperschmidt/TDOSE/README.md

 The software for Three Dimensional Optimal Spectra Extraction (TDOSE) is build in Python to extract spectra of both point sources and extended sources from integral field data cubes, i.e., three dimensional data with spatial (x,y) and wavelength dimensions (λ).
 TDOSE was build for spectral extraction from MUSE data cubes.
 However, TDOSE was also build to be as broadly appliable as possible.
 Therefore, TDOSE should be able to extract 1D spectra from any 3D FITS data cube.

-TDOSE broadly follows the point source extraction software described by Kamann, Wisotzki and Roth (2013) adding the capability of modeling sources as non-point sources, e.g., via GALFIT modeling or (multiple) multivariate gaussian modeling, and using these non-point source models to guide the three dimensional extractions.
+TDOSE broadly follows the point source extraction software described by Kamann, Wisotzki and Roth (2013) adding the capability of modeling sources as non-point sources, e.g., via (multiple) multivariate gaussian modeling or GALFIT modeling (not fully enabled yet), and using these non-point source models to guide the three dimensional extractions to approach optimal spectral extraction of extended objects.

 Below is a quick run-through of TDOSE and how to use it.
 Comments and/or suggestions for improvement, new features etc. are more than welcome.
 Please send these to Kasper B. Schmidt (kbschmidt at aip.de) or add an 'issue' via GitHub.